skytells-research/DeepInfant/README.md

 | DeepInfant_VGGish  | DeepInfant_AFP  |
 | :-: | :-: |
 | Trained with a feature extractor that uses extra layers for classification with a fixed window duration of 975ms | Trained with a feature extractor that optimized for speed with support of a flexible window duration. |

+## iOS and iPadOS App
+This repo contains an example of using `DeepInfant_VGGish` model to build an iOS app that analyzes baby's cry sound with and push a prediction results with a tip of how to deal with each predicted result.

 ## Building a model